 Stay near Hilton Head Island's top sights

-Hilton Head Island beach vacation rentals
+Hilton Head Island oceanfront vacation rentals

-Hilton Head Island condo rentals
+Hilton Head Island villa rentals

 Your guide to Hilton Head Island

 There are 24 golf courses and 12 miles of soft-sand beaches spread over Hilton Head Island’s 25,000 acres.
 Add scenic walking trails, breezy, tropical weather, and an obsession with tennis and there’s a good chance you’re here to recreate and relax.
 This is an island of swaying palms, easy resort-style living, and the Southern flare for hospitality for which this neck of the woods is known.
 Hilton Head Island is also steeped in history, with a prominent Gullah-Geechee influence that infuses this little corner of the lowcountry with a cultural richness.
 There are also restaurants serving traditional Southern fare, oyster shucking stalls, and folk music and artisan wares steeped in West African tradition.
 With so much layered history everywhere you look, you may have come here to play, but you’ll likely leave having learned a lot too.

 The best time to stay in a vacation rental in Hilton Head Island

 If you want to visit Hilton Head Island at its busiest and most lively time of year, come during the high summer months of June, July, and August.
 A golf tournament every spring draws throngs of visitors, but otherwise April and May tend to be quieter times to enjoy the calmer side of island life.
 Visiting in September or October will also mean mild weather and few crowds, though be careful to check the hurricane forecast as tropical storms can hit in late-autumn.
 The Island quiets down throughout the winter, and if you choose to come at this time of year, you may just find yourself with a 25,000 acre private island resort at your fingertips — though know that it won’t be the best time for swimming in the ocean.